mcqueen1987/openlawnz-parsers/README.md

 ## Database Setup

 We use Docker to download and provision the OpenLaw NZ database.
-Simply run `docker.sh` from [openlawnz-orchestration](https://github.com/openlawnz/openlawnz-orchestration) and then update your `.env` file.
+Simply run `docker.sh` - you will need access to [the devops repo](https://github.com/openlawnz/openlawnz-orchestration) - ask in Slack for that, and then update your `.env` file.

 There are 2 schemas: